Kishore96in/kishore96in.github.io/content/blog/tech_notes/bibliography.md

 	bib = "global_refs.json"
 +++

+The content of this website is generated from a set of Markdown files using Hugo.
+To manage citations in blog posts, the simplest option is to manually add footnotes, links, etc., which is a pain.

 I have implemented a set of shortcodes to manage citations of papers in my blog posts.
 These started off as a copy of the shortcodes implemented in the '[third hemisphere](https://github.com/pprevos/hugo-thirdhemisphere/)' Hugo theme[^note_third_hemi], but have now been extensively modified to suit my needs.

 [^note_third_hemi]: Described at <https://lucidmanager.org/productivity/hugo-bibliography/>